 such as Volkswagen and Goodyear.

-"Note we have nothing whatsoever to do with VW so do
+"Note we have nothing whatsoever to do with VW or any other

-not contact us with enquiries regarding that company we
+not contact us with enquiries regarding them we

 are only trying to bring you information regarding the

 industry in the town.
 Many of the industrial activities